ethanrobevans/ethanrobevans.github.io/cv.md

 __Product Design Engineer__  <br/>
 Tosoh Quartz

--Design and develop the necessary processes to introduce new products and product lines <br/>
+-Develop the necessary processes to introduce new products and product lines <br/>
--Develop continuous improvement processes specializing in large lathe glassblowing <br/>
+-Spearhead continuous improvement processes specializing in large bore lathe glassblowing <br/>
--Review engineering drawings and blueprints to produce products to customer specifications
+-Review engineering drawings and blueprints to produce parts to customer specifications

 `Dec, 2018 - May, 2019`
 __Industrial Engineer__  <br/>
 Tosoh Quartz

--Design and roll out lean manufacturing changes in order to maximize workflow and resource allocation <br/>
+-Designed and rolled out lean manufacturing changes in order to optimize workflow and resource allocation <br/>
--Coordinate engineering, programming, and production projects <br/>
+-Coordinated engineering, programming, and production projects <br/>
+-Led shop floor Kaizen teams focused on CNC cell efficiency and morale improvements

 `Jan, 2015 - May, 2018`